 Treatment Appointments: Mondays and Fridays from 8:30am - 5:00pm

 Hygiene Appointments: Tuesdays, Wednesdays and Thursdays from 5:20pm - 8:00pm

 Can I go to the clinic to make an appointment?

-No. All appointments for check-up appointment should be made on Dash Tickets.
+No. All check-up appointments should be made online or through the Dental & Welfare Coordinator.
 All treatment and hygiene appointments will be arranged with you personally.
 Please do not go to the clinic if you do not have an appointment.
 Also, please do not go to the clinic outside of our hours.